bl0nd/sve/contributing-guides/style-guide.md

 When adding a new service or operating system:

-1. Append the service's common name to `services_sve`.
+1. Append the service's common name to `services_common`.
 2. Update each operating system's service dictionary in `services_actual`.
 As a quick reference, the format of a `services_actual` entry is:

 ```python